Kumithechubbybear/website/README.md

 ```

-4. Run website on you computer sever you with get localhost link
+4. Run website on you computer sever you will get localhost link
 ``` shell
 # npm
 $ npm run dev